-- 3.1.1 The legislative requirements for Mandatory Reporting to Child Protection apply only with respect to students aged 16 or under.
-Therefore, a reasonable belief that a student aged 17 or over is in need of protection as a result of physical or sexual abuse cannot be reported to Child Protection. - 3.1.2 A reasonable belief that a student aged 17 years or older has suffered or is likely to suffer significant harm as a result of physical injury or sexual abuse should instead be reported to the Police.
+- 3.1.1 The legislative requirements for Mandatory Reporting to Child Protection apply only with respect to students aged 16 or under and to students aged 17 who are subject to a child protection order.
+Therefore, a reasonable belief that a student aged 17 or over is in need of protection as a result of physical or sexual abuse cannot be reported to Child Protection unless they are the subject of a child protection order. - 3.1.2 A reasonable belief that a student aged 17 years or older has suffered or is likely to suffer significant harm as a result of physical injury or sexual abuse should instead be reported to the Police.
 Reporting to Police for students aged over 18 can only occur if the student consents to the report, or, if they do not consent, to lessen or prevent a serious or imminent threat to an individual's life, health, safety or welfare.
 For more information, refer to Information Sharing with Consent, Information Sharing Without Consent and Reporting to Police. - 3.1.3 It is the School's policy that all child safety incidents and concerns involving a student, including those involving students aged 17 and over, must be reported internally.
 Therefore, even if an external report is not possible, staff members have the same internal reporting obligations with respect to a reasonable belief of physical or sexual abuse of a student aged 17 or over as they do for students aged 16 or under.
 For more information, refer to Reporting a Child Safety Incident or Concern Internally.